Horse Properties For Sale in Dallas Tx

 Attention all horse lovers!
-Did you know Texas is the National leader in the number of horses within a single state.
+Did you know Texas is the National leader in the number of horses within a single state?
 In 2017, the Texas Horse Industry estimated a head count of over 1,000,000 horses!
 Texas dominates in the AQHA, APHA, ApHC and AMHA breeds and is a close 2nd to California in total Arabian and Thoroughbreds.
-So if you are looking to buy or sell a Texas horse property, we can help!
+So if you are looking for a horse property for sale in Dallas Tx we have them!

 What Is A Horse Property?

 A horse-friendly property or house is designed to provide a safe and comfortable environment for horses to live and thrive.
 Here are some features that such a property or house might have:

 - Adequate Space: A horse-friendly property should have enough space for horses to roam, graze, and exercise.
 Ideally, the property should have several acres of land with a combination of grassy fields, wooded areas, and flat terrain.